Surjectivity of the total Clifford invariant and Brauer dimension: Abstract

 \section{Abstract}

 A celebrated theorem of Merkurjev---that the 2-torsion of the Brauer group is represented by Clifford algebras of quadratic forms---is in general false when the base is no longer a field.
-Indeed, work of Parimala, Scharlau, and Sridharan demonstrates the existence of smooth complete curves over local fields, over which Merkurjev's theorem is equivalent to the existence of a rational theta characteristic.
-Here, we prove that, for smooth curves over local fields and surfaces over finite fields, replacing the Witt group by the total Witt group of line bundle-valued quadratic forms recovers Merkurjev's theorem:\ the 2-torsion of the Brauer group is represented by even Clifford algebras of line bundle-valued quadratic forms.
+The first counterexamples, when the base is among certain arithmetically subtle hyperelliptic curves over local fields, were constructed by Parimala, Scharlau, and Sridharan.
+We prove that considering Clifford algebras of all line bundle-valued quadratic forms, such counterexamples disappear and we recover Merkurjev's theorem in these cases:\ for any smooth curve over a local field or any smooth surface over a finite field, the 2-torsion of the Brauer group is always represented by Clifford algebras of line bundle-valued quadratic forms.